 Mercury shows long linear features: scarps and troughs.
 The scarps are between 500-1000 m in height and can be several hundred km long.
-They are thought to have formed as the interior of Mercury cooled, causing the planet to contract slightly.
+They are thought to arise by contraction of the crust, possibly as a result of cooling.
+The fact that some scarps cut across craters, while others are partially obliterated by craters, suggest they were formed during the period of heavy bombardment.